TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 ## Bandwidth

-Here you can set your rate limits, meaning your maximum download/upload/connection speeds.
+Here you can set your rate limits, meaning your maximum download/upload/connections.

 !!! info
     In Deluge, the value of `-1` is used for "infinity" or "unlimited".

 ![!Bandwidth Settings](images/Deluge-bandwidth-settings.png)

-The best settings depends on many factors.
+The best settings depend on many factors.

 - Your ISP speed.
-- Your hardware used.
+- Your hardware.
 - Bandwidth needed by other services in your home network.

 !!! success ""